sceendy/sceendy.github.io/_posts/2016-05-19-former-coworkers.markdown

 At the interactive agencies, my role in projects was well-defined within the scope of designing/HTML/CSS with some JavaScript and a dab of PHP.
 Absolutely nothing impressive - even I find it underwhelming now.
 The last few months at Apollo Interactive, I had just been introduced a bit to Angular and the lead dev was adding our existing projects to github.
 Revolutionary in the agency world.
 No more FTP!
 Woo!

 I had a steady agency job and excelling there.
-However, I wanted to be challenged, closer to the 'bleeding edge of tech', and also be able to focus on a single product -- which is something I knew Joinem would allow me to experience.
+However, I wanted to be challenged, closer to the 'bleeding edge of tech', and also be able to focus on a single product -- which is something I knew Join'em would allow me to experience.

 <h4>just going for it</h4>
 During my interview, the interviewer (lead engineer) and I spoke of many things: Django, Git, Bootstrap, Sass, Angular, Game of Thrones, and the company + goals + my skills.
 My experience with Angular at the time was limited -- I was working more with the templating side and just manipulating a few models here and there.